 Star Ingredient: Dark Chocolate

-Dark Chocolate Contains:
+Dark Chocolate Contain:

 Iron is a trace mineral most commonly known for maintaining hemoglobin levels.
 One of the most essential functions of iron is its production of red blood cells which provide oxygen to our tissues.
 Considering blood oxygenates the brain and iron is carried through the body by blood, iron is directly related to healthy brain function.
 A well-oxygenated body can lead to a feeling of well-being.
 Interestingly, vitamin C and iron consumed at the same time may increase the absorption of iron.